OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:41

-Now these who came listed by name in the days of Hezekiah king of Judah
+Now those who came listed by name in the days of Hezekiah, king of Judah,
 attacked their tents and the Meunites who were found there,
 and they utterly destroyed them to this day,
 and lived in their place, because there was pasture there for their flocks.